 Photos below show the foundations for the new classroom wing (left) and the upper grade wing with sidewalks removed.

 Above left is a photo of the removal of concrete in the quad area; at right shows removal of interior walls between classrooms.
 Below left is the front wall of the school kitchen, slated for renovation while the photo at right shows the front classroom wing with sidewalks, doors, and windows as well as interior walls removed.

 Cerritos School Modernization Project Complete!

 Savanna School District is celebrating the grand re-opening of Cerritos School.
-The newly modernized site will reopen for students and staff in the fall.
+The newly modernized site reopened for students and staff in time for the 2012-13 school year.
 In addition to enhancing classrooms and office spaces with new furniture, plumbing, roofing, electrical, fire alarm systems, energy efficient dual-paned windows and energy efficient heating and air conditioning units, some older portables were removed and replaced with more updated ones in a new location for preschool and kindergarten classes as well as for Before-and-After-School Child Care programs.

-Each classroom has been equipped with a ceiling-mounted DLP projector that will interact with each teacher’s laptop computer, which will be connected to a wireless server that provides teachers with access to technological tools to use in the instructional program.
+Each classroom has been equipped with a ceiling-mounted DLP projector that interacts with each teacher’s laptop computer, these are connected to a wireless server that provides teachers with access to technological tools to use in the instructional program.
 Document cameras and voice enhancement systems were also added to classrooms to enhance teaching and learning.
 Each classroom was equipped with eight Internet drops for student computers as well as a paging system that can be utilized for individual classrooms, groups of classrooms, or school-wide announcements.

 Welcome to the modernized Cerritos Elementary School!